Living on the International Space Station: A Researched Review

-Due to my science background and studies of human survival in space, I've always had a great interest in researching what life is like on the International Space Station.
+Due to my studies of human survival in space, I've always had a great interest in researching what life is like on the International Space Station.

 The work with the ISS has begun in 1998 and it’s continually being built with additional modules, external trusses, and solar arrays that are launched to the site by Russian Proton and Soyuz rockets, American Space Shuttles, and more recently by Elon Musk’s privately held SpaceX aerospace manufacturer.

 Elon Musk has a goal of enabling the colonization of Mars, which is making this whole scenario even more fascinating.

 With that in mind, I’ve studied how humans might survive long-distance space travel.
 What better starting point, but to understand how people live on the ISS.

 My college background and my Masters Degree in Computer Science give me the advantage of understanding the scientific endeavor of the ISS, and now I'll share this with you.

 The International Space Station

 The mission of the ISS is to conduct science experiments, research projects, and investigate life without the amenities of gravity or limitless life supporting necessities that we take for granted on Earth.
 The work being done may lead to knowledge of how to colonize the Moon and possibly Mars.